macthecadillac/vimdo/README.md

     background if set to `0`.
 (Default is 0)
   - `exe_in_proj_root`: `boolean` Execute in the root of the project where the `.git` directory is found.
 (Default is 0)
+  - `show_stderr_on_error`: `boolean` Show the stderr output in a split if the process exits with error.
+(Default is 1)

-Of the four entries, `cmd` is mandatory (for obvious reasons).
-The other three are optional.
+Of all the entries, `cmd` is mandatory (for obvious reasons).
+The rest are optional.
 When they are not specified, the default values are used (see above).
 New defaults could be set (see the documentation).

 Instead of being specific file types, the first level keys could optionally be a wildcard, in this case `*` that serves as a catch-all, and all its commands will